 Our clients often say they’re lost in the weeds of their business, not particularly confident with their design capabilities, and unsure of how to authentically tell the story of their company in a way that investors find compelling.
 They’ve found that designing a pitch deck themselves is time consuming and frustrating, and it always results in poor quality.
 Hiring a professional designer allows them to stay focused on running their business: customer growth, building a robust investor strategy, and doing what it takes to execute on it.
-And when they do get a much-desired meeting, they’re well prepared to succeed.
+They are well prepared to succeed when they do get a much-desired meeting.

 Don’t trip over pennies to make millions.

 Work with experts to craft the best message for your company and funding collateral.
-Doing this early with the right team will allow you to get your story straight, get your sales teams aligned, and demonstrate as much customer traction as you can early on in the formation of your business.
+Do this early with the right team to allow you to get your story straight, get your sales teams aligned, and demonstrate as much customer traction as you can early on in the formation of your business.

 Gaining traction through pre-sales or customer feedback will go a long way towards attracting investors.
 After all, lots of customers generally translates to a good return on an investor’s contribution to your company.
 So any kind of sales you can generate during fundraising time will enhance your case for investors.
 Plus, with organic growth, you may even be able to self-fund your company and keep more of your equity.
 So it’s a win-win scenario to focus on traction and landing early sales.